 During shelter-in-place, alcohol sales skyrocketed as millions of Americans entertained themselves at home.
 The rise in alcohol sales got me thinking about whether there is an investment opportunity in wine.
 After all, when times are good, people drink.
 And when times are bad, people might drink even more!

 It just so happens there is a way to invest in fine wine via a platform called Vinovest.
-As someone who is a fan of wine and lives only 1.15 hours away from Napa Valley and Sonoma, I am excited to learn more about their platform through this sponsored post.
+As someone who is a fan of wine and lives only 1.15 hours away from Napa Valley and Sonoma, I am excited to learn more about their platform.

 Vinovest Review: Investing In Fine Wine